matthewjumpsoffbuildings/vue-pug-plugin/README.md

   // ...Vue component JS
 ```

-Note that since pug natively allows `for` and `if`/`else if`/`else` blocks to have multiple children inside them, but Vue's approach of attaching control logic to individual elements is necessarily singular, if your native pug blocks have multiple children, a `template` tag will be inserted to transparently make it Vue-friendly, eg:
+Note that since pug natively allows `for` and `if`/`else if`/`else` blocks with multiple children inside them, but Vue's approach of attaching control logic to individual elements is necessarily singular, if your native pug blocks have multiple children, a `template` tag will be inserted to transparently make it Vue-friendly, eg:

 ```pug
 if foo == 1